A Fashion and Lifestyle Blog for the Modern Working Woman.

 I dislike most style blogs.

-Who has never ending disposable income?
+Where does their never-ending disposable income come from?
 Am I the only one saving for college?

 How are they all so skinny when they are always taking pictures of donuts?
-They can’t be eating them.
-Which is a waste of a delicious donut.
+I don’t think they are eating them, which is a waste of a delicious donut.

 Welcome to The Well Dressed Life.

-We focus on real women, all women, regardless of shape, size, skin tone and lifestyle.
-Our common ground is in our priorities.
-Our readers fill their days multitasking.
-They’re balancing career, motherhood, relationships, family and friends, and doing a pretty great job.
+My mission is to help modern working women, of all shapes, sizes, skin tones and lifestyles navigate the often overwhelming world of personal style.
+Our readers fill their day’s multitasking.
+They’re balancing career, motherhood, relationships, family, and friends, and are doing a pretty great job.
 They have no time to waste but want to look and feel their best.
 They are just as happy in a Target tee shirt as they are in a designer dress.
-Life for our readers is all about balance.
+Life for our readers is all about balance, value, and practicality without having to sacrifice style.

 We promise to: